 With the rise in online rental sites such as Airbnb and VRBO, it’s easier than ever to snap a few photos, create a listing, and rent out your house or apartment.
 The tricky part comes after the tenants arrive and the questions start rolling in: Where does the trash go?
 How do you work the TV remote?
 Why does the Wi-Fi keep breaking?

-Julie and I have rented out our Wellfleet, Massachusetts, house over the years, and in my role as landlord, I’ve developed an appreciation of what tenants need for a successful stay.
+Julie and I have rented out our house in Wellfleet, Massachusetts, over the years, and in my role as landlord, I’ve developed an appreciation of what tenants need for a successful stay.
 And on the flip side, we’ve rented flats in Rome and London through VRBO and learned what the experience is like from the tenant’s perspective.
 Here are some simple, affordable ways to keep both camps happy.

-Create a House Information Checklist.
+1. Create a House Information Checklist.

-Here are the key topics to cover.
+Here are the key topics to cover:

 mugs at the ready for renters; for more of this kitchen, see kitchen of the wee 18